daminort/data-caster/README.md

 # data-caster
-A tool for cast and coerce data from one format to another
+A tool for cast and coerce data from one format to another, so you always can be sure that data you use in your components has certain shape and type.

+### Documentation

+Feel free to visit the documentation site: [Data-Caster Docs](https://daminort.github.io/data-caster-docs/)

 ### Installation